claregillis/ReadAb/README.md

-# CDRFinder
+# ReadAb
-CDRFinder is an R package used to identify CDR loops from PDB files of antibodies.
+ReadAb is an R package used to read in antibodies from PDBs numbered with a variety of schemes (Kabat, Chothia, Martin, AHo) and identify the complimentarity-determining loops.